Novice Collector Tips

 Age

-Clearly, many of these queries concern age, value, where made, etc., but it is also evident that many beginning collectors needing the information have little knowledge how genuine antique porcelain looks like in view to age, prior to buying.
+Clearly, many of these queries concern age, value, where made, etc., but it is also evident that many beginning collectors need the information have little knowledge how genuine antique porcelain looks like in view to age, prior to buying.

 Collectors new to Chinese porcelain are in a predicament.
 Judging the age as we would with other antiques doesn't work when it comes to porcelain.

 Many are surprised when they discover that their old-looking piece is only vintage or even new.
-I know...I've been there, as were most collectors!
+I know ...I've been there, as were most collectors!

 Tip: